Jerrysmd/Jerrysmd.github.io/content/posts/20220512_es-wildcard-search/index.md

 ---
 title: "Elasticsearch Wildcard Search" # Title of the blog post.
 date: 2022-05-12T10:57:33+08:00 # Date of post creation.
-description: "Article description." # Description used for search engine.
+description: "" # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: true # Controls if a table of contents should be generated for first-level links automatically.